Market Cap: 24h Vol: BTC: BTC Dom:

 Cloud mining presents significant risks that far outweigh any potential benefits for most individuals.
 The industry’s history of fraud, the fundamental economic problems with the business model, and the complete lack of transparency make cloud mining unsuitable for most investors.

 If a cloud mining opportunity sounds too good to be true, it almost certainly is.
-Those interested in cryptocurrency are better served by purchasing coins directly, learning about self-custody, or exploring staking options with cryptocurrencies they already own.
+People interested in cryptocurrency are better served by buying coins directly, learning about self-custody, or exploring staking options with cryptocurrencies they already own.

 Remember: Legitimate investment opportunities do not require you to trust anonymous companies with your money based solely on promises of returns.